alexdangelo/alexdangelo-old.github.io/resume.md

 * Regularly facilitated chapter meetings, providing an opportunity for engineers to lead tech talks, reviewing proposals, and discuss technical and process topics.
 * Membership grew from 5 to 12 engineers globally representing 5 countries.
 * I set the technical roadmap and priorities, incorporating feedback from each member.

+Also acted as the engineering manager from Oct 2020 to Jul 2021.

 ### Software Development Manager - PayScale, Seattle, WA ###
 ##### *Jan 2018 - Feb 2020* #####